nrwl/workshop-nx-labs/building-blocks-of-ngrx/lab-2.md

 }
 ```

-1. Refactor the tickets list component to select the `ids` and map to the tickets from the `tickets` object.
+4. Refactor the tickets list component to select the `ids` and map to the tickets from the `tickets` object.
 Make sure you keep the logic for filtering open tickets in there.

+  > You have to solve this one without any hints ;-)

 ## Viewing in the Browser
 Run the following command(s) in individual terminals: